FlashXu/Mobile_A2/README.md

 * `online_info.py` - Basic control and Flask response of the database "online_info".
 * `running_record.py` - Basic control and Flask response of the database "running_record".
 * `moments.py` - Basic control and Flask response of the database "moments".
-* `distance.py` - Basic control and Flask response of the database "distance.
+* `distance.py` - Basic control and Flask response of the database "distance".
+* `attachments.py` - Basic control and Flask response of the function attachments.
+* `forget_pwd.py` - Basic control and Flask response of the function forget password.
 * `python-flask-server-generated` - Swagger API server of the database.
 * `db_req_demo.js` - db demon with react native code.